Kole Norberg

 Dissertation: I examined how readers evaluate their comprehension of text and how this evaluation affects their learning outcomes.
 Specifically, I applied the region of proximal learning model from Janet Metcalfe and colleagues to the domain of reading comprehension, and explored how readers’ perception of text as easy to process can lead to gist processing and miscomprehension.
 Through my testing, I also discovered that drawing attention to more challenging text areas can help reduce reader overconfidence. http://d-scholarship.pitt.edu/42533/7/Norberg_Dissertation_2022_ETD_4.pdf

-Adjectives that describe my work ethic: bias for action, focused, persistent, innovative, leader, communicative
+How I would describe my work ethic: bias for action, meticulous about data integrity, focused, persistent, innovative, leader, communicative